-CHEM 1411 General Chemistry I (3-0-3) Basic principles are introduced.
+CHEM 1411 General Chemistry I (3-3-4) Basic principles are introduced.
 Emphasis is placed on fundamental laws, atomic structure, bonding, acids and bases, selected elements and their compounds.
-Prerequisite: DMTH 0200.
+Prerequisite: DMTH 0802 or equivalent as determined by placement test.

 ENGL